Records of prime ministers of the United Kingdom: Decorated

 The most decorated British prime minister was Winston Churchill, KG, OM, CH, TD, who received a total of 38 orders, decorations and medals, (Note: Medals in this context mean wearable awards, not including prize medals such as those accompanying the Nobel Prizes.) from the United Kingdom and thirteen other states (on continents of Europe, Africa, Asia, and North America).
 Ten were awarded for active service as an Army officer in Cuba, India, Egypt, South Africa, the United Kingdom, France, and Belgium.
 The greater number of awards were given in recognition of his service as a minister of the British government.
 (Note: Before Churchill, the most decorated was the Duke of Wellington, whose orders, decorations and medals totalled at least 28.)

 Churchill was also the only British prime minister to have received a Nobel Prize (for Literature, in 1953).

 The most widely decorated prime minister by the number of states from which he received honours was the Duke of Wellington, KG, GCB, GCH, who is known to have received 28 orders, decorations and medals from the United Kingdom and seventeen other states (all in Europe), in recognition of his military services.

 The British order of knighthood most frequently conferred on prime ministers has been the Order of the Garter, of which 30 male prime ministers (beginning with Sir Robert Walpole and later including Sir Winston Churchill and Sir Anthony Eden) have been Knights Companion (KG), and the first female, Margaret Thatcher, a Lady Companion (LG) of the Order.
 Nine prime ministers, including Thatcher, received it after serving office.
 Currently, the only living knights among them are Sir John Major, knighted in 2005, and Sir Tony Blair, knighted in 2022.
-Current Prime Minister Sir Keir Starmer is a Knight Commander of the Order of the Bath, having been knighted in 2014 before entering office.
+Sir Keir Starmer is a Knight Commander of the Order of the Bath, having been knighted before entering office, appointed in the 2014 New Year Honours for "services to law and criminal justice", having been a lawyer and the Director of Public Prosecutions from 2008 to 2013.

 The only prime minister to have received a British gallantry award was Anthony Eden, who won the Military Cross (MC) while serving in the army in the First World War, before entering parliament.